CEE countries still greatly under-represented in EU institutions

 “While there are a number of other factors at play, it is clear that the absence of these countries from leadership positions is sure to further alienate their citizens from the union,” the report argues.

-The report, which looked at the top 91 positions in the EU, found that Western and Southern Europe together received over 80% of all appointments since the EU’s 2004 enlargement, and over 90% of appointments to EU institutions — the most prestigious and publicly visible positions.
+The report, which looked at the top 91 positions in the EU, found that Western and Southern Europe together had received over 80% of all appointments since the EU’s 2004 enlargement, and over 90% of appointments to EU institutions – the most prestigious and publicly visible positions.
 There was a “clear and continued under-representation of Central and Eastern Europe”, the report said.

 Eastern Europe (the Baltic states, Poland, Romania and Bulgaria), which represents 21.4% of the EU by the number of states and 13.7% by population, has had 8.7% of all appointments since 2004.
 Central Europe (Czechia, Slovakia, Hungary, Slovenia and Croatia), which represents 17.9% of the bloc by number of states and 6.2% by population, has had 5.4% of all appointments since 2004.